thisgeektweets/kinesisos.github.io/instructions.md

 4. An Internet connection if additional files are going to be downloaded during the setup.

-> ##### Note: It is recommended to go through the k_os setup as the root user.
+> ##### Note: It is recommended to go through the Kinesis OS setup as the root user.

 ---

 ### Extracting

-First off, create an ext4 partition on the disk you'll be using Kinesis OS on using your preferred tool such as [GParted](https://gparted.org/) or [Fdisk](https://wiki.archlinux.org/index.php/Fdisk).
-If you would like to reuse an existing partition for k_os, the following commands can be issued directly from a Unix/Linux terminal.
-Next, mount the partition you'll be using at `/mnt/` or at any other mount point you like.
+First off, create an ext4 partition on the disk where Kinesis OS will be installed on using a tool such as [GParted](https://gparted.org/)  or [Fdisk](https://wiki.archlinux.org/index.php/Fdisk).
+If an existing partition will be used for Kinesis OS, the following commands can be issued directly from a Unix/Linux shell.
+Next, mount the partition to be used at `/mnt/` or at any other mount point desired.

 {% highlight bash %}
 lsblk